White Witch Moth Facts

 White Witch Moth Distribution, Habitat, and Ecology

-The magnificent White Witch Moth inhabits relatively broad portion of the world, compared to most Lepidoptera.
-That holds true due to the fact that the arthropod occurs in a range that begins in southern Mexico, in North America.
-Following that, its native territory extends through Central America, all the way to the northern sections of the continent of South America.
+Most fortunately, the magnificent White Witch Moth inhabits a relatively broad portion of the surface of the world, compared to the majority of Lepidoptera.
+That partly holds true due to the fact that the Arthropod occurs in a range that begins in southern Mexico, in North America.

-Quite unfortunately, entomologists do not know a great deal about some facets of the life of this insect.
-However, some facts about its habitat have been noticed.
-For one, the marvelous creature appears to be quite adaptable to different habitats.
-That’s because it has been seen in regions of rainforest, temperate forests, open grasslands, rural areas, and even within the confines of a city.
+Quite lamentably, entomologists do not presently know a great deal about some facets of the life of this beautiful and intriguing insect.
+Some facts about its native habitat, however, have been noticed.
+For one, the marvelous creature appears to be extremely adaptable to different habitats.

-One key factor about the ecology of the gorgeous and somewhat mysterious White Witch Moth does present itself, however.
-That’s the fact that the caterpillar form predominantly feeds on the India-rubber tree.
+That’s the fact that the caterpillar form of this species predominantly feeds on the India-rubber tree.
 This occurs because that’s where the female lays her eggs.
 This has the effect of limiting the areas in which eggs are laid.
-The leaves of these plants the caterpillars consume voraciously.
+The leaves of these select plants the caterpillars consume voraciously.

 Species Sharing Its Range